bpi/bhq_translation/README.md

 * conveyance (True North).
 Please translate and record [this] (conveyance.md) stimulus set.

 ###Exercises with complex stimulus sets
 Stimulus planning and generation is required for exercises with complex sound stimulis.
-Please contact us when you are ready to proceed with the next Step so that we can start working together to produce a stimulus list.
+Please contact us when you are ready to proceed with the next step so that we can start working together to produce a stimulus list.

 Note: Due to the complexity of the stimuli in aud_instr_seq (To-Do List Training) we do not plan to offer this exercise for translation.
 However, the conveyance (True North) exercise is a similar task.

 ####Step 3
-Both of these exercises use the same stimulus set.
+When the previous step has been completed please contact us when you are ready to start stimulus planning and generation for these exercise.
+Note that both of these exercises use the same stimulus set.
 * aud_spatial_match (Memory Grid)
 * syl_ordering (Syllable Stacks)
-Once the previous step has been completed you can contact us when you are ready to start stimulus planning and generation.

 ####Step 4
+When the previous step has been completed please contact us when you are ready to start stimulus planning and generation for this exercise:
 * aud_sound_discrimination (Fine Tuning).
-Once the previous step has been completed you can contact us when you are ready to start stimulus planning and generation.

 ####Step 5
+When the previous step has been completed please contact us when you are ready to start stimulus planning and generation for this exercise:
 *  aud_chatter (In the Know).
-Once the previous step has been completed you can contact us when you are ready to start stimulus planning and generation.

 ## Beta exercises  - do not translate
 *  categorization (Categorization)